 Focus on Basic Needs

-One important coping strategy, when dealing with complicated grief, is focusing on basic self-care.
-This is most important in the immediate aftermath of a loss or death.
-Here is how Moody described it:
+One important coping strategy when dealing with complicated grief is focusing on basic self-care, especially in the immediate aftermath of a loss.
+As Moody explained:

 We want to help people focus on their basic needs (eating, sleeping, bathing, etc.).
 Everything else is at a higher level and can wait.